 The CIH notes are senior debt obligations of CIH and CCH I Holdings Capital Corp.
 They rank equally with all other current and future unsecured, unsubordinated obligations of CIH and CCH I Holdings Capital Corp.
-The CIH notes are structurally subordinated to all obligations of subsidiaries of CIH, including the CCH I notes, the CCO Holdings notes, the Renaissance notes and the Charter Operating notes.
+The CIH notes are structurally subordinated to all obligations of subsidiaries of CIH, including the CCH I notes, the CCH II notes, the CCO Holdings notes, the Renaissance notes and the Charter Operating notes.